-- The initial review and recommendation of the assumptions used for the annual budget and recommendation to the Trustee Board. - Lensuring the annual accounts are produced in accordance with the requirements of the Companies Act 1985 and the DFE guidance issued to academies. - Authorising the award of contracts over £100,000 [if not included within the planned school budget]. - A Reviewing the reports of the Responsible Officer on the effectiveness of the financial procedures and controls.
-These reports must also be reported to the full Trustees. - A Reviewing the Trusts Risk Register, using it to inform independent scrutiny reviews from Internal Audit.
+- The initial review and recommendation of the assumptions used for the annual budget and recommendation to the Trustee Board. - Ensuring the annual accounts are produced in accordance with the requirements of the Companies Act 1985 and the DFE guidance issued to academies. - Authorising the award of contracts over the value as set out in Appendix A Record of Financial Responsibility [if not included within the planned school budget]. - Reviewing the reports of the Responsible Officer on the effectiveness of the financial procedures and controls.
+These reports must also be reported to the full Trustees. - Reviewing the Trusts Risk Register, using it to inform independent scrutiny reviews from Internal Audit.